garylirocks/quickrefs/azure-rbac.markdown

 }
 ```

+### `assignableScopes`

-- The `assignableScopes` are just the scopes where this custom role could be assigned to, not where it is stored. **The definition is actually tenant-scoped, the role name must be unique within a tenant**.
+- They are scopes where this custom role could be assigned to, not where it is stored. **The definition is actually tenant-scoped, the role name must be unique within a tenant**.
 - You could specify the assignable scopes: either management group, subscription or resource group, CAN'T be a resource
+  - You can only have one management group in the assignable scope of a custom role, this is to reduce the situation of disconnected role definition and assignment
+  - Resource provider data plane action's can't be defined in management group custom roles
+  - The existence of the assignable scope is not validated when you create the role definition
+- Custom role definition's full ID format is like `/providers/Microsoft.Authorization/roleDefinitions/<guid>|/providers/Microsoft.Management/managementGroups/<name>` (when defined at a management group level)

 ## Attribute-based access control (ABAC)

-- Add conditions based on attributes in the context of specific actions.
-- A condition filters down permissions granted as a part of the role definition and role assignment.
+### Blob related role assignments

-Currently, conditions can only be added to built-in or custom role assignments that have **blob storage** or **queue storage** **data actions**.
+Conditions can be added to built-in or custom role assignments that have **blob storage** or **queue storage** **data actions**.
 Such as assignment of "Storage Blob Data Contributor".

 There are several types of attributes you could use: